 General.
-The District is undertaking the Refunding Project at the request of the SNWA for economic savings.
-A portion of the 2018 Bond proceeds will be used to refund the Refunded Bonds identified in the table entitled "Series 2008B Bonds to be Refunded with 2018 Bond Proceeds" (see "INTRODUCTION - Purpose").
+The District is undertaking the refunding of the 2009A Bonds and the 2009D Bonds (the "Refunding Project") at the request of the SNWA for economic savings.
+A portion of the 2019 Bond proceeds will be used to refund the Refunded Bonds identified in the tables entitled "Series 2009A Bonds to be Refunded" and "Series 2009D Bonds to be Refunded."
+See "INTRODUCTION - Purpose."